apache/kylin/website/docs/restapi/data_source_api.md

 ### Unload Table   {#Unload-Table}

 > Call this API to unload Hive table metadata from Kylin.
-After the API call, Hive table metadata will be unloaded from Kylin, and Kyligence can no longer read the table data, or update the index data related to the table.
+After the API call, Hive table metadata will be unloaded from Kylin, and Kylin can no longer read the table data, or update the index data related to the table.
 It's recommended calling the "Prepare Unload Table" API before calling this API.

 - `DELETE http://host:port/kylin/api/tables/{database}/{table}`